codacy-badger/expandable-djs-bot/wiki/TRANSLATIONS.md

 Once you have these things, we're ready to begin adding the new language to the bot!

 ## **Step 1.**
- In order to register a new language pack, you'll need to create a new file with the 2 letter language code (eg. `en.js` for English) inside of the `translations` directory.
+ In order to register a new language pack, you'll need to create a new file with the 2 letter language code (eg. `en.js` for English) inside of the `translations/languages` directory.

 ## **Step 2.**
 Once you have done this, copy and paste the `translations-template.txt` into your new language.
 From here, you'll need to change the following parts of the file to the two letter country code